27th June 2020

 Businesses are awarded the mark following a self-assessment process which includes a check list confirming they have put the necessary processes in place including social distancing and cleanliness protocols.

 Wightlink has, since the start of the coronavirus pandemic, put in place a number of additional measures to ensure help customers and colleagues travel safely.
 This has included the use of face coverings on-board, plastic screens in cafes and ticket offices, additional hand sanitisation stations plus social distancing signage and floor markers.
-The company has also produced a short film to familiarise its customers with the steps in place and a dedicated webpage.
+The company has also produced a short film to familiarise its customers with the steps in place.

 The ferry operator is now able to display the mark to give potential visitors to the Island and those residents travelling for leisure or work purposes, additional reassurance as they travel.